-this warranty does not apply to auctions.
+the guarantee does not apply to auctions.

-It is up to you to prove the existence of the hidden vice.
+It's up to you to prove the existence of the hidden vice.
 To do this, you can produce the various certificates or repair quotes.

 Who shall I contact

-You can choose between 2 solutions:
+You have the choice between the following 2 solutions:

 Mediation or conciliation